• About Us

 • Using a slotted spoon, carefully add the meatballs to the soup and simmer gently over low heat until they are cooked through, about 20 minutes.

-• Taste, and add salt accordingly, usually anywhere from 1 tablespoon to 2 tablespoons, depending on if the broth was seasoned or not.
+• Taste, and add salt accordingly, usually anywhere from 1 tablespoon to 2 tablespoons, depending on whether the broth was seasoned or not.
 Taste and then add in increments, continuing to taste until just right.

 • Ladle soup into warmed soup bowl and top with grated cheese.